About EPND

 Accelerate biomarker discovery through large-scale analysis and innovation

 Large-scale biomarker research holds the key to developing more accurate diagnostics for neurodegenerative diseases.
-EPND will develop best-in-class policies policies and procedures for ethical data stewardship with GDPR compliance at the forefront, facilitating large-scale analyses by reducing the burden on participating cohorts and data contributors.
-Learnings and data generated from EPND case studies will be incorporated back into the platform to drive continued data access and innovation, enabling researchers to discover data and samples to answer new research questions.
+EPND develops best-in-class policies and procedures for ethical data stewardship with GDPR compliance at the forefront, facilitating large-scale analyses by reducing the burden on participating cohorts and data contributors.
+Learnings and data generated from EPND case studies are incorporated back into the platform to drive continued data access and innovation, enabling researchers to discover data and biosamples to answer new research questions.

 Methodology